 Program Outcomes / Competencies

-The AACN Essentials of Master’s Education in Nursing provide the curricular elements and framework for the program (AACN, 2011).
+The AACN Essentials of Master’s Education in Nursing provides the foundational curricular elements and framework for the master’s education nursing program (AACN, 2011).
 Copies or versions in other languages are available at the AACN Essentials website.
 Planning is underway to transition the curriculum to address the 2021 AACN The Essentials: Core Competencies for Professional Nursing Education.

 A competent nurse in an advanced role: